 Here’s How To Avoid The Expense of Maths Interventions For SATs in Year 6

-Looking to support your Year 5 pupils to catch-up in Maths before SATs?
-Find out why Headteachers across the UK are intervening earlier to plug gaps and cement knowledge before Year 6.
+Looking to support pupils to catch-up in maths before SATs?
+Find out why Headteachers across the UK are intervening earlier to plug gaps and cement knowledge even before Year 6.

-But when we look at the gaps that some Year 6 pupils have on entry into our primary school intervention programme, it’s clear that both the pupils and their dedicated tutors have a steep challenge ahead of them.
+When we look at the gaps that some Year 6 pupils have on entry into our one to one SATs revision programme, it’s clear that both the pupils and their dedicated tutors have a steep challenge ahead of them.

 Before they can even start on revising key concepts, or practising SATs questions, they need to work from the ground up, sometimes even to develop an understanding of something as essential as Place Value.